What is the primary function of the muscular system? | Channels for Pearson+

 Understand that the primary function of the muscular system is related to movement.
 Skeletal muscles are attached to bones and are responsible for voluntary movements.

-Recognize that muscles also play a crucial role in maintaining posture by stabilizing joints and supporting the body against gravity.
+Recognize that muscles also play a crucial role in maintaining posture.
+They work continuously to stabilize joints and maintain body position.

-Acknowledge that while muscles do contribute to regulating body temperature through shivering and heat production, this is not their primary function.
+Consider the role of muscles in generating heat as a byproduct of muscle activity, which helps in regulating body temperature.

-Differentiate the muscular system from other systems, such as the skeletal system, which stores calcium and produces blood cells, and the nervous system, which transmits nerve impulses.
+Finally, note that while muscles contribute to various bodily functions, their primary role is to produce movement and maintain posture, distinguishing them from other systems like the circulatory system, which transports nutrients.

 Watch next